UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 These goals provide essential insight into why individual decisions were made.
 If any lead to usability issues, it’s much easier to create actionable recommendations based on them.

-7. Heatmap analysis
+7. Heatmap Analysis

 Heatmaps are an invaluable tool during a UX review.
 They are a visual representation of your users’ interaction with your interface.